The Lenni Lenape

 Detail from the map above.
 Coaquannock means "Place of Tall Pines," and the current Matthias Baldwin Park would be located near the letter "u" in the word Coaquannock.
 Cohoquenock, the stream flowing into the Delaware River at right, will be renamed Pegg's Run by the British colonizers and will play a role in the Callowhill Cut, as discussed here.
 The same physical characteristics that made the area favorable to the Lenape, including many streams between two broad rivers as discussed here, made the area appealing to Penn.
 For more on the cosmology of the Lenape, see the article on the mural unveiled in 2019 here.

 Another Penn, Thomas Penn the son of William, was living at Springettsbury (now the site of City View Condominiums) in 1737.
-Thomas Penn, trying to acquire more land from the Lenape, claimed he had a deed from 1686 that promised that the Lenape would sell all the land enclosed by a line extending west, with its length determined by how far a man could walk in a day and a half.
+Thomas Penn, trying to acquire more land from the Lenape, claimed he had a deed from 1686 that promised that the Lenape would sell all the land enclosed by a line extending west from a fixed point with its eastern border the Delaware River, with its length determined by how far a man could walk in a day and a half.
 This distance was misrepresented on a map shown to the Lenape by James Logan, of Logan Square fame.
 The Lenape estimated this distance at 40 miles, but Logan had hired the fastest runners and cleared a path through the woods in advance, resulting in a 70 mile trek.
 The Lenape appealed to the more powerful Iroquois, but Logan had made an agreement in advance with the Iroquois to support the colonists' side in the dispute over the "Walking Purchase."
 The 1686 deed produced by Thomas Penn was probably a forgery.
 Note the city of Shamokin on the map.

 Under pressure from the English colonists and the Iroquois, the Lenape were forced to vacate the Walking Purchase lands, an area the size of Rhode Island, and move west to the area around the current city of Shamokin, Pennsylvania.
 Shamokin is a Lenape name meaning "place of eels," and is the only street in our neighborhood with a Lenape name.
 In this photo looking south on 19th Street towards the Lenape figures in the fountain, the Shamokin Street sign is seen behind the Granary.